hash-checker/hash-checker-lite/README.md

 ## About application

-Fast and simple application for generating and comparison hashes from files or text.
+Fast and simple application for generating and comparing hashes from file or text.
 Lite version of [Hash Checker](https://github.com/hash-checker/hash-checker).

 ## Original app and lite version comparison